-Program Scenario: Surface drip irrigation · N₂O emission reduction · SOC not credited · Sugar beet compatible
+Program Scenario: Surface drip irrigation · N₂O emission reduction · SOC sequestration credited · Sugar beet compatible

 Research Design Overview